rennydayo/ucsb-cs24-w18.github.io/_lab/lab02.md

 ```

 Ok...
 Now you have all the tools you need in order to find where the bugs in this program are.
+Your program should be able to handle upto 5 input courses although you may modify it to handle information about an arbitrary number of inputs

 As you find the bugs, modify buggyGPA.cpp to correct for them.
 Everytime you change the file, you should recompile it and then run.